 With all the love and care parents pour into their children throughout their lifetimes, it’s only right that adult children return that love and care when their parents get older.
-Part of that love and care is to pay attention to their financial and insurance needs.
+Part of that is to pay attention to their financial and insurance needs.

 With Coverage for the Elderly, Car Insurance Should Protect their Estates

 Elderly people who have built up a significant portfolio including investments like annuities and real estate could see their entire life savings taken away from them with a single auto accident.

-In today’s the litigation-hungry culture, older drivers who carry just the state minimums may find that their million dollar bodily injury coverage is a mere pittance when faced with the jury award from a civil lawsuit.
+In today’s litigation-hungry culture, older drivers who carry just the state minimums may find that their $50,000 bodily injury coverage is a mere pittance when faced with the jury award from a civil lawsuit.